ruby-processing/math_demo_two/README.md

 Another feature not available with early versions of ruby-processing is the `load_library` function that facilitates the use of ruby or java libraries in your sketches.
 Here we create the `geometry` library, so that we can separate the sketch file from the supporting files.

-<a name="PVector">1</a>:PVector could not be used instead of Vector because it is confused as to whether it is 2D vector or a 3D vector see its [cross product implementation](https://www.processing.org/reference/PVector_cross_.html)
+<a name="PVector">1</a>:PVector could not be used instead of Vector because it is confused as to whether it is a 2D vector or a 3D vector see its [cross product implementation](https://www.processing.org/reference/PVector_cross_.html)